TechieAndroid/sm64redrawn/README.md

 Please give credit to this pack if you plan to use it in a video or other form of social media, you can also link to it here.
 Thank you :)

+If you're interested in the project and would like to join us -> https://discord.gg/tTDdrcd

 ### Installation